Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 Pecision is the ratio of correct positive predictions to the total predicted positives.
 Precision is calculated as the number of correct positive predictions divided by the total number of positive predictions.

-Recall is calculated as the ratio between the number of Positive samples correctly classified as Positive to the total number of Positive samples.
+Recall is calculated as the ratio between the number of Positive samples correctly classified as positive to the total number of positive samples.

 Specificity is calculated as the number of correct negative predictions divided by the total number of negatives.